Krdeepak-THz/Krdeepak-THz/README.md

 ---

-### Spatiotemporal evolution of THz Electric-Field
+### IV.
+Spatiotemporal evolution of THz Electric-Field

 An interactive educational simulation that explains how a sequence of two-dimensional THz electric-field images forms a complete spatiotemporal dataset, (E_x(x,y,t)) and (E_y(x,y,t)), and how it is transformed into frequency-resolved THz field maps.